Optical Approach to Gravitational Redshift: Deflection of Light

-At first sight, we can see a formal equivalence between the equation for rays in geometrical optics and the geodesic equation expressed in (12) by Weinberg.
-The equation for rays is lacking a term arising from the difference in path length.
-For lack of the term, the equation of rays corresponds to the case which is obtained when the curvature of the physical space in a region of strong gravitational potential is neglected.
+At first sight, we can see a striking equivalence of expressions between the equation for rays in geometrical optics and the geodesic equation expressed in (10).
+Compared to the geodesic equation, the equation for rays is lacking a term arising from the difference in path length.
+For lack of the term, the equation of rays corresponds to the case which is obtained when the curvature of the physical space is neglected.
 According to general relativity, the deflection of light is due partly to the varying velocity of light and partly to the non-Euclidean character of the spatial geometry.
-Since these are known to contribute equally to the deflection,$^{(12)}$ it can therefore be stated that the equation of rays will give a deflection of only half of the correct value.
+Since these are known to contribute equally to the deflection, it can therefore be stated that the equation of rays will give a deflection of only half of the correct value.

 This result is to be expected on optical grounds, because the non-Euclidean character of the spatial geometry has been neglected in optics.
-In order to compensate for the change in light path due to gravitational potential, one can use the notion of optical path.
+In order to compensate for the change in light path, one may use the notion of optical path.
 The optical path represents the distance light travels in a vacuum in the same time it travels a distance in the medium.
 If a light ray travels in a medium with spherical symmetry, the optical path is given by integral over $n(r)dr$.
-This means that the radial interval of integration must be corrected by multiplication with $n(r)$ to take into account the difference in path length due to gravitational potential.
+This means that the radial interval of integration must be corrected by multiplication with $n(r)$ to take into account the difference in path length.
 Upon integration over $n(r)dr$ instead of the original integration over $dr$, it would yield a result in which the effect arising from the difference in path length is taken into consideration.
 Using the optical path to correct the change in light path, the equation of rays is modified to

-The modified equation of rays is in complete agreement in form with (12).
+The equation of rays so modified is in complete agreement in form with (10).
 From the proposition which has just been proved, one may picture what it is to be a curved space in a region of strong gravitational potential.
 When viewed from the present point, the curvature of the physical space in the gravitational field of the Sun can best be understood in terms of the medium with spherical symmetry in which the path of rays is to be curved.